Skip to content

 Small law firms that adopt generative AI early are likely to be seen as innovative and forward-thinking.
 Rather than waiting for the market to settle on uses for generative AI, early adopters can experiment based on the needs of the firm or the interests of the attorneys.

 This is a selling point for clients, who don’t want to pay to train new associates.
 It’s also a differentiator in hiring.
-Small law firms can compete better in the war for talent if they are able to promise less grunt work and more opportunities to work directly with partners and clients.
+Small law firms can compete better in the war for talent if they can promise less grunt work and more opportunities to work directly with partners and clients.

 Mid-size law firms use generative AI to compete on a new level

 Partners are particularly aware of this dynamic.
-In fact, in the Thomson Reuters Institute study, “ChatGPT & Generative AI within Law Firms,” partners were the most likely to respond that generative AI should be used in legal work, outpacing the total 59% to 51%.
 “If you’ve made partner, you’re thinking strategically about cases and about what’s right for the firm and the business,” Warren says.
-“You’re aware of the efficiencies the tools bring, of the way those efficiencies could lower costs or boost growth.”
-For an attorney eager to make a name for themselves in the firm, helping the firm learn and implement AI could be an important career booster
+“You’re aware of the efficiencies the tools bring, and of the way those efficiencies could lower costs or boost growth.”
+For an attorney eager to make a name for themselves in the firm, helping the firm learn and implement AI could be an important career booster.

 Global large law firms match client needs with generative AI

 “Generative AI represents a shift in how global large law firms approach their business,” says Warren.
-That could mean that they’ll see more client pressure to go to flat-rate pricing.
-Or that corporate clients could decide to keep more matters in house.
+That could mean they’ll see more client pressure to go to flat-rate pricing.
+Or that corporate clients could decide to keep more matters in-house.
 “Clients want big firms to use technology.
 They also don’t want to pay firms to handle things they can do themselves.”

 Firms may find that generative AI changes much about their businesses.
-Not because it replaced lawyers, but because it disrupted the status quo around the billable hour, overworked associates, tedious work, and impossible goals so completely.
-It can’t replace expertise, but a combination of best-in-class AI-powered technology could significantly reshape the way global large law firms and their clients do business together.
+Not because it replaces lawyers, but because it disrupts the status quo around billable hours, overworked associates, tedious work, and impossible goals.
+AI-powered technology can’t replace expertise, but combining the two significantly reshapes the way global large law firms and their clients do business together.

-“Generative AI will affect all lawyers, no matter which size firm you work for,” Warren says.
-He urges legal practitioners to start exploring the capabilities now.
-And to understand how different platforms verify their results.
+“Generative AI will affect all lawyers, no matter what size firm you work for,” Warren says.
+He urges legal practitioners to start exploring the capabilities now and to understand how different platforms verify their results.
 “Don’t use something you can’t trust,” he says.

 See them in action